 I would suggest making a reduction of the beer to add to the filling.
 Reducing to half, or as much as a quarter, will give you enough beer flavor without adding too much extra liquid.
 Remember not to reduce over high heat, and watch out for boil-overs if you’re not using flat beer.

-Sweet Potato Pie: Bourbon Barrel-Aged Beer or Winter Warmer/American Strong Ale
+Sweet Potato Pie: Bourbon Barrel-Aged Beer or Winter Warmer

-For those less bourbon-inclined, any of the He’Brew Jewbelation series would add a roasty (almost smoky) malt character, port/sherry notes and warming winter spice flavors.
+For those less bourbon-inclined, any of the He’Brew Jewbelation series or other winter warmer beer would add a roasty (almost smoky) malt character, port/sherry notes and warming winter spice flavors.

 Sweet Potato Pie Filling